KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/grouping.md

 </p>

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;There we can see how beatiful TaskFlow is.
+&ensp;&ensp;&ensp;&ensp;There we can see how beautiful TaskFlow is.
 In this way, we can create as much nested task groups as we need.
 </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>